The Fence

 Why fence the land?

-Back in 2015 when we first began exploring how to use animals to restore the land we hired an assessment done to tell us how best to approach it.
-From that assessment we learned that without fencing, it would be nearly impossible to successfully implement something like this in Somaliland – the communal nature of land ownership meant that even if land-use-agreements could be made between neighboring communities, they couldn’t be enforced on passing herds and visiting nomads.
-If we were going to do this, we were going to have to use fence.
+Back in 2015, when we first began exploring how to use animals to restore the land, we had an assessment done to tell us how best to approach it.
+From that assessment, we learned that without fencing, it would be nearly impossible to implement something like this in Somaliland successfully – the communal nature of land ownership meant that even if land-use agreements could be made between neighboring communities, they couldn’t be enforced on passing herds and visiting nomads.
+If we were going to do this, we would have to use a fence.

 I love fences

-So, after we got our land, we began looking for someone to build our fence.
-And that’s when I realized how much I apparently love fences – or at least how much I love quality fences!
+After we acquired our land, we began searching for someone to build our fence.
+And that’s when I realized how much I love fences – or at least how much I love quality fences!
 Haha.
-Maybe it’s because I’m a farm-boy from Iowa, but after looking at the fences that had been built here there was no way I was going to pay anyone to build one of them for us!
+Maybe it’s because I’m a farm boy from Iowa, but after looking at the fences that had been built here, there was no way I was going to pay anyone to build one of them for us!
 And I really don’t think my standards were that high… haha.
-But regardless, it became clear that we were going to have to build our own fence.
+However, it became clear that we would have to build our fence.

 Building the fence